0406 432 691

 If the system is locked or you have triggered a loud alarm that won’t stop, stop and call us.

 We handle Ajax takeovers in Melbourne every day.
-We can wipe the old owner, check your batteries, and make the system brand new for you.
+We can wipe the old owner, check your batteries, inspect for faulty hardware and power problems, and confirm whether any devices were disabled after setup issues so the system is brand new for you.

 Book a Tech Call Now